TycheSoftwares/woocommerce-delivery-notes/readme.txt

 This plugin communicates with our tracking server to send usage data **only** if the user has explicitly opted in to usage tracking.
 For detailed information about what is tracked, please refer to our [usage tracking documentation](https://www.tychesoftwares.com/docs/woocommerce-print-invoice-delivery-note/print-invoice-usage-trackings/).

 == Changelog ==

+= 5.5.0 - (04.03.2025) =
+* Fix- Issue where bulk printing was being initiated multiple times.
+Added a popup for bulk action selection and a print button to open the print window in a new tab.
+* Fix- Added the 'allow_user_email_order_access' filter to allow non-logged-in users to access the Print link in emails.
+* Fix- Fixed broken logo issue in the Simple template of the plugin.
+* Fix- Security vulnerability by preventing direct access to PDF files and adding unique keys to PDF filenames.
+* Fix- PHP fatal error: "Uncaught Error: Call to a member function get_meta() on bool" when the invoice number was missing on the edit order page.

 = 5.4.1 - (18.12.2024) =
 * Fix- Vulnerability in the 'wcdn_remove_shoplogo' AJAX action by adding proper capability checks.
 This ensures that only authorized users can modify the shop logo.